 Implementing these calculations is easier said than done.

 The first issue retailers usually face is regarding data quality.
-Some of them grab data from marketplaces, instead taking data from their rival’s website directly.
+Some of them grab data from marketplaces, instead of taking data from their rival’s website directly.
 Other companies use self-made parsers.
-Some hire people to scrape data manually, or buy cheap solutions that deliver low-quality data.
+Some hire people to scrape data manually or buy cheap solutions that deliver low-quality data.
 This low-quality data often leads to poor pricing decisions.

 However, even if you resolve any issues regarding data quality, you may still have problems with data processing or analysis.
 Errors caused by human factors can occur at any stage of this process; during data collection, its consolidation, analysis, or your repricing process, for example.